-- 48. Subsection 187A(7) provides that for the purposes of certain information or documents required to be kept under paragraphs 187A(2)(b), (c), (d) and (f), two or more communications that together constitute a single communications session are taken to be a single communication. - 49.
-The purpose of subsection 187A(7) is to ensure that providers are not required to record the source, destination, time, date and duration of a communication or the location of a device throughout a communications session. - 50.
+- 207. Subsection 187A(7) provides that for the purposes of certain information or documents required to be kept under paragraphs 187A(2)(b), (c), (d) and (f), two or more communications that together constitute a single communications session are taken to be a single communication. - 208.
+The purpose of subsection 187A(7) is to ensure that providers are not required to record the source, destination, time, date and duration of a communication or the location of a device throughout a communications session.
+The definition of 'session' intends to prevent the data retention obligation applying to every packet.
+Instead, it allows multiple communications to be constructed into a single session so they are more analogous to their traditional counterparts.
+For instance, even though a VoIP call is constructed from many packets, each call should be considered a single session in the same way that a traditional telephone call would be considered a single communication. - 209.
 For example, a smartphone connected to a mobile data network may have multiple applications running in the background, each of which may routinely communicate with remote servers, such as to seek and obtain updates.
 As such, the smartphone may send and receive a near-continuous stream of communications.
 However, these communications may together constitute a single communications session.
 Absent this provision, providers could, for example, be required to record the location of the device on a near-continuous basis.
-The effect of the provision is that providers will only be required to record prescribed location information for the overall communication rather than its constituent components. - 51.
-Whether a series of communications constitutes a single communications session is a question of technical fact and will depend upon the objective operation of the provider's network or service.
+The effect of the provision is that providers will only be required to record prescribed location information for the overall communication rather than its constituent components.

+210. Whether a series of communications constitutes a single communications session is a question of technical fact and will depend upon the objective operation of the provider's network or service.
 This question should not be determined from the user's perspective, as the provider subject to data retention obligations will generally be unable to assess a user's intentions in this regard, and in many cases, users are unlikely to be aware of when their device is communicating, such as when applications installed on a smartphone or computer are automatically seeking and receiving updates.